-Winnebago County Juvenile Detention Center Julie McCray-Grotto, Superintendent also correlated to the drop in number of admissions due to the special circumstances created by the pandemic.
+Winnebago County Juvenile Detention Center Julie McCray-Grotto, Superintendent

 The Winnebago County Juvenile Detention Center is a secure, 48 bed facility housing minors between the ages of 10 and 20 who are awaiting proceedings in Juvenile and, in some circumstances, Adult Court.
 The detention center was built in 1992 and was expanded to its current capacity in 1995.